timkinnane/node-dev-dotfiles/README.md

 # Install

-This repo clones into the `$HOME` path for simple cross-machine consistent configuration.
+This repo clones into the `$HOME` path for consistent cross-machine configuration.
-For more details on the approach see: https://www.atlassian.com/git/tutorials/dotfiles
+[See here for a tutorial on this approach][Dotfiles-Tutorial].

 Run the install script below.